Age of Empires (video game): Critical reviews

 While noting the similarities with Warcraft II, PC Gameworld praised the uniqueness of each playable civilization, and noted that the "graphics are extremely detailed and have a hand-painted feel to them.
 It's rare to see a game this beautiful with such detailed unit movements."
 Game Revolution was impressed by the amount of different units of the game, and noted that the developers "obviously did [their] research here, and the result is a well rounded, historically accurate product (at least for a game)".
 The soundscape of the game was also criticized, with GameVortex stating that "the oral clues just aren't enough to let you differentiate just what's going on."
-With a view to the future of the game, GameRevolution emphasized the scenario editor, which "allows you total control in the design of scenarios and campaigns", a "tool at your disposal to create a scenario exactly to your liking."
+With a view to the future of the game, Game Revolution emphasized the scenario editor, which "allows you total control in the design of scenarios and campaigns", a "tool at your disposal to create a scenario exactly to your liking."

 Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "Having been in development for nearly an eternity, Age of Empires has largely delivered what was promised by Civilization co-creator, Bruce Shelley, and his team at Ensemble Studios."

-The game won numerous awards, including Gamecenter's 1997 Game of the Year and the 1st annual AIAS Interactive Achievement Awards' Computer Strategy Game of the Year award.
+The game won numerous awards, including Gamecenter's 1997 "Game of the Year", and tied with StarCraft for "PC Strategy Game of the Year" at AIAS' inaugural Interactive Achievement Awards (it also received nominations for "Computer Entertainment Title of the Year" and "Interactive Title of the Year").
 Age of Empires was a runner-up for Computer Gaming World's 1997 "Strategy Game of the Year" award, which ultimately went to Myth: The Fallen Lords.